inkognitro/oas-tszod-gen/README.md

 ## Why should I use `oas-to-code`?
 - to use your [OAS3](https://swagger.io/specification/) specification as a single-source-of-truth for your endpoint definitions
 - to have the possibility for an automatic compatibility check of your api endpoints with your TS frontends
-- to have automatically generated zod schemas per endpoint, which also can be used for form validations
+- to have automatically generated [Zod](https://www.npmjs.com/package/zod) schemas per endpoint, which also can be used for form validations
 - to write less code that could lie, leading to fewer bugs and improved customer satisfaction

 ## Why did you write yet another library for this task?